flatironinstitute/SlurmUtil/README.md

 11) http://${webserver}:8126/forecast,
 Forecast the cluster usage in the future.

-Throught the links embeded in the above user inferfaces, you can also see the detailed informaiton and resource usage of a specific worker node, job, user, partition and so on.
+Through the links embeded in these user inferfaces, you can also see the detailed informaiton and resource usage of a specific worker node, job, user, partition and so on.

-## Shortcut for test run on a Simons Foundation machine
+## Shortcut for a test run on a Simons Foundation machine
 You can have a test run using the existed python enironment and influxdb server.

 ### Download the repository from github